zachinjapan/my-gatsby-blog/content/blog/Higher Order Functions/index.md

 //sum = 5
 ```

-## That my friend, is a higher order function.
+## That, my friend, is a higher-order function.

 [Elqouent Javascript Chapter 5](https://eloquentjavascript.net/05_higher_order.html "EJS")

 Functions that operate on other functions,
 either by taking them as arguments or
 by returning them, are called higher-order functions.

-The code above is an example of returning a function that inherits the outer scope's function's variable
+The code above is an example of returning a function that inherits the outer scope's function variable

 Here is an example of using a function as an input